Hybrid sightseeing barge paves the way

 No less than a dozen 38m inland barges are being built for the niche sightseeing market, and Isle of Wight-based Hybrid Marine is scaling up to meet the demand for 12 complete battery-diesel hybrids.

-Saga has had the idea to cater for the over 50s market with a large non-accommodation barge “that will carry a coach load of passengers – 56 in all – around the ring of canals near Auxerre and Nivernais, in complete peace and comfort for long afternoon trips.... using battery power alone”, explained Graeme Hawksley of Hybrid Marine.
-“It promises to be much more cost effective than the limited numbers that can travel on a hotel boat (typically restricted to 12 cabins).
-Given that the barge will be ‘resting’ overnight, it gives a chance for the battery banks to be fully recharged between trips.”
+Backwater Tours, has had the idea to cater for the over 50s market with a large non-accommodation day cruiser “that will carry a coach load of passengers – 56 in all – around the ring of canals near Auxerre and Nivernais, in complete peace and comfort for half day trips.... using battery power alone”, explained Graeme Hawksley of Hybrid Marine.
+They are also working tour with Saga and Titan who will also use the day cruise vessel on an exclusive basis for their own tour groups.

 The first of these 100 tonne displacement barges, Natalia, is presently under build at Meuse & Sambre in Lierge, Belgium.
 The idea is that each will be fitted out with 300kWh of battery capacity, enough to drive the motors, air conditioning plus hotels loads for five hours at 5km per hour within the canal system.
 There’s also a small feed from a 6kW solar panel array on the roof.